mtrkhan854/Data_Modelling_Analysis/README.md

 - Clean, reduce and transform dataset using standard procedures such as data imputing, normalizing, standardizing, dimensionality reduction using Principle Component Analysis

-- Visualise, extract and analyze the data in depth through statiscal metrics, regular expressions and ggplot2
+- Visualise, extract and analyze the data in depth through statistical metrics, regular expressions and ggplot2

 - Perform various unsupervised learning and paramter optimization